Chengdu: Sanxingdui Museum

-The main collection highlights the Ancient City of Chengdu, Shu State & its culture, while displaying thousands of valuable relics including earthenware, jade wares, bone objects, gold wares, and bronzes that have been unearthed from Shang dynasty sacrificial sites.
+The main collection highlights the Ancient City of Chengdu, the Shu State & its culture, while displaying thousands of valuable relics, including earthenware, jade wares, bone objects, gold wares, and bronzes unearthed from Shang dynasty sacrificial sites.

 Buddhist and Taoist culture

 Daci Temple

-The Daci Temple (大慈寺), a temple in downtown Chengdu was first built during the Wei and Jin dynasties, with its cultural height during the Tang and Song dynasties.
+The Daci Temple (大慈寺), a temple in downtown Chengdu, was first built during the Wei and Jin dynasties, with its cultural height during the Tang and Song dynasties.
 Xuanzang, a Tang dynasty monk, was initiated into monkhood and studied for several years here; during this time, he gave frequent sermons in Daci Monastery.